rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 ```
 > Or run compiled .exe file
 ```
-ESET-KeyGen_v1.3.2.0_win64.exe --chrome --account
+ESET-KeyGen_v1.3.2.2_win64.exe --chrome --account
 ```
 > File name is unique for each version!
 Do not copy the above command.
 This is an example!

-2. Wait until appears 'Press Enter...' and you will see the account data
+2. Wait until you will see the account data

 > This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"